cellux/llvm-server/README.md

 Stack effect: ( M -- M )

-Dump the module at the top of the module stack into LLVM bitcode format and return it in the response.
+Save the module at the top of the module stack into LLVM bitcode format and return the result in the response.

 ## LINK